-Shannon-Latoyah Simon is a classical guitarist from Northamptonshire.
+Shannon-Latoyah Simon is a classical guitarist and interdisciplinary artist from Northamptonshire.
 She started playing the guitar at the age of 9 under the tuition of John Draper.
 In 2016 she completed a BMus Degree under the tuition of Mark Eden and Mark Ashford at the Birmingham Conservatoire of Music.
-She has performed in many master classes with established guitarists such as Xuefei Yang, Stephen Goss, Gary Ryan and Zoran Dukic.
-In September 2017 Shannon started a Masters Degree at the Trinity Laban Conservatoire of Music and Dance under the tuition of Graham Anthony Devine.
-She graduated with a Merit.
+She has performed in many masterclasses with established guitarists such as Xuefei Yang, Stephen Goss, Gary Ryan and Zoran Dukic.
+Shannon completed a Master's Degree at the Trinity Laban Conservatoire of Music and Dance in 2019 under the tuition of Graham Anthony Devine.

 Shannon has a keen interest in experimental and new music, experimental music and audio-visual art.
 She continues to perform professionally as a solo and interdisciplinary artist, working on projects involving art, film, movement, improvisation and electronic sound.
 Using her personal collection of field recordings, compiled over the past twelve years, she improvises on a range of plucked instruments such as the lapsteel, zither, baroque guitar, and sitar.